lmqZach/JetsonNano_PoseEstimation/README.md

-# Jetbot Landmark Navigation with ROS
+# AprilTag Detection and Robot Pose Estimation

 ## Objective
 Use the on-board camera to drive to specific locations in the environment.